 The red volcanic soils are slightly acidic and well drained, excellent for vine health.
 In winter, frosts are common and light snow sometimes occurs.
-During the ripening season the site is subject to summer heat from the north winds, but being on the Great Dividing Range, cool nights often occur promoting retention of flavours, tannin and acid in the berries.
+During the ripening season the site is subject to summer heat from the north winds, but being on the Great Dividing Range, cool nights often occur promoting retention of flavours, tannin and natural fruit acidity in the berries.
 The resulting wines have a good natural balance and are made with minimal intervention.

 The Macedon Ranges Wine Region has been shown scientifically to be the “coolest wine region on mainland Australia”.
 The major climatic influence is the Great Dividing Range across the region with elevations up to 1010 metres above sea level.

 Through careful viticulture, Midhill Vineyard produces premium grapes allowing creation of wines that are bright, fresh flavoured and express the high altitude and cool climate of our site.

 The planting of Gewürztraminer was quite a serendipitous event.

 In the first planting in 1993, it was discovered that some vines were not Chardonnay.
 The berries were pinky-brown with an amazing flavour popular with both pickers and birds.
 They ripened a little earlier than the Chardonnay and were identified as Gewürztraminer.

 ‘Gewürz’ is a German word for spicy.
 Traminer possibly originated in Northern Italy and is also common in Alsace, Germany, Switzerland.
 Research shows that this variety gives the best flavour and aromas when grown in cold areas on well drained, acidic soils of volcanic origin.
 The Midhill vineyard site is just that.

 800 vines have now been propagated from the original 36 vines.